 The Palm Springs Aerial Tramway takes riders 2.5 miles on a 10-minute journey to the Mountain Station in San Jacinto State Park.
 Allow 2-8 hours depending on your activities at the top.
 Get your tickets immediately.
 If your day is not on sale then return early and purchase your ticket immediately when available.
 Purchase parking too.

-When all COVID restrictions lapse, riders will have access to two restaurants, observation decks, a natural history museum, and theaters.
-Currently, hiking is the only game in town at the top. and fifty miles of top trails are available.
+Riders have access to two restaurants, observation decks, a natural history museum, and theaters.
 Download a San Jacinto State Park map for planning.

 Weather at the top can differ by up to 40 degrees from weather at the bottom.
 Wind differs too.
 The weather portal on the tram’s website is an imperative read.
 Our tram and hiking day fell apart.
 Predicted high temperature on the mountain was 31 degrees and our winter clothing was back home in Austin.
 Locals love these elevated hikes for a reprieve from extreme summer heat.